karriereat/google-analytics-ab-testing/README.md

 # Google Analytics A/B Testing

-Minimal A/B Testing example
+Minimal A/B testing example
 * delivering the same version to a client on each page load,
-* sending virtual pageviews
+* sending virtual pageviews, tracking the version a client has received,
-* and conversion events.
+* and sending conversion events.